NGC 2566: Morphology

 Eskridge, Frogel, and Pogge published a paper in 2002 describing the morphology of 205 closely spaced spiral or lenticular galaxies.
 The observations were made in the H-band of the infrared and in the B-band (blue).
 Eskridge and colleagues described NGC 2566 as a:

 Nuclear point source embedded in a large slightly elliptical bulge.
 Bulge is threaded by a long, thin, bright bar.
 Underlying LSB [Low Surface Brightness] disk, with an outer ring/tightly wound spiral arms.
 The ring is irregular and lumpy but has no obvious bright knots of current star formation.
 The disk P.A.
 [Position Angle] is offset ~30 degrees away from that defined by the bar.
 The outer disk isophotes appear offset from the nucleus of the galaxy.
 However, sky irregularities make the disk hard to characterize.

 PGC 80593 Group

-NGC 2566 is a member of the PGC 80593 Group, which contains 16 galaxies.
+NGC 2566 is a member of the PGC 80593 Group (also known as [CM2004] 7), which contains 16 galaxies.
 In addition to NGC 2566 and PGC 80593, the group includes UGCA 137, IC 2311, NGC 2559, PGC 23156, and 10 other galaxies from the ESO catalogue.
 It is part of the Puppis Wall, which connects the Antlia Cluster with the Fornax Cluster.